rdegges/rdegges-blog/articles/2011/the-root-of-all-change.md

+---
-Title: The Root of all Change
+title: "The Root of all Change"
-Date: 2011-07-16
-Tags: personal development
+date: "2011-07-16"
+tags: ["personal development"]
+slug: "the-root-of-all-change"
-Summary: Making changes in your life is hard.
-Research has shown that the best way to build lasting change is to add new habits into your life, and make them second nature.
+description: "Making changes in your life is hard.
+Research has shown that the best way to build lasting change is to add new habits into your life, and make them second nature."
+---

 ![Tree Sketch][]